Mumbai: 130 students served curry with lizard at Chembur hostel

-'Special' non-veg lunch at Chembur mess lands government hostel in a soup; students allege it was a piece of glass in noodles the last time
+'Special' non-veg lunch at mess lands the government-run boys' hostel in Chembur in a soup; students allege that last time they had found a piece of glass while consuming noodles

 The lizard was found in the chicken gravy served at Sant Eknath Boys’ Government Hostel in Chembur